JauniusPinelis/.NET-Teaching-plan/Readme.md

 #### Homework/Project

     Main: Pick a open source .NET project from GitHub.
     Present its code.
-What architecture, patterns doest it use?
+What architecture, patterns does it use?
     Extra:

 #### Links